 With the COVID-19 pandemic possibly beginning a second wave in the region, Long Island houses of worship continue to adapt.
 Closed or socially distanced sanctuaries, online services and creative ways of staying connected have become the new normal.
-This week, we ask more clergy to discuss changes that may outlast the pandemic.
+This week’s clergy discuss changes that may outlast the pandemic.

 DO YOU HAVE QUESTIONS you’d like Newsday to ask the clergy?
 Email them to LILife@newsday.com.